Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 Krista Bessinger - Twitter, Inc.

 Thanks.
 And our next question comes from Twitter.
-It comes from the Twitter account of Michael Smith and he asks; can we comment on the firm's talent strategy given the competitive environment and the recent 2017 departures?
+It comes from the Twitter account of Michael Smith.
+And he asks; can we comment on the firm's talent strategy given the competitive environment and the recent 2017 departures?

 Jack Dorsey - Twitter, Inc.

 Yeah.
 Thank you for the question, Michael.
 So we've been focusing a lot of our energy on making sure that we have some of the best leadership in the world, and we made a lot of progress over this past three months in bringing in a few folks.
-Really excited about Bruce who joins us to lead our Revenue Product.
+Really excited about Bruce, who joins us to lead our Revenue Product.
 He has been spending the past six weeks sitting down with the team, validating all of our plans and our strategy, and continuing to simplify and differentiate the product and really focus the team on ROI.
 And we're getting some – making some good progress there.
 Candi joined us as our VP of Inclusion and Diversity, and Ned is joining us on our next earnings call as our CFO and we're really excited about his principled, engaging and rigorous approach to the CFO role.

 I spend the majority of my time on recruiting and we're looking for more engineering and product leadership throughout the company.
-One of the things that brings people to Twitter is our purpose and being a place – the first place in the world to see what's going on and what's happening and what people are talking about.
+One of the things that brings people to Twitter is our purpose, and being a place – the first place in the world to see what's going on and what's happening and what people are talking about.
 It's a strong purpose that people want to join and they also want to help with a company and a service that they feel is really critical and important for the world.
 So first and foremost, we look for purpose.
 We look for passion.
 And we look for great people who can help us focus and continue to help our discipline and help our execution and continue to drive the results that we've been seeing in the consumer product.

 Krista Bessinger - Twitter, Inc.

 Great.
 Thank you.
-And the next question comes Lloyd Walmsley at Deutsche Bank.
+And the next question comes from Lloyd Walmsley at Deutsche Bank.
 Lloyd, please go ahead.

 Lloyd Walmsley - Deutsche Bank Securities, Inc.